lutoma/xelix/README.md

 ## ⚙ Compiling

-Compiling Xelix requires a Xelix toolchain with versions of GCC, binutils and newlib that accept the `i786-pc-xelix` architecture and have the correct syscall implementations.
+Compiling Xelix requires a Xelix toolchain with versions of GCC, binutils and newlib that accept the `i786-pc-xelix` target and have the correct syscall bindings.

 You can build the toolchain using